 The longevity of an indirect restoration is closely related to the integrity of the cement at the margin[80].
 Although the use of zirconia ceramics for dental applications is ongoing, the best method to achieve a durable bond between the ceramic and the tooth structure is still unknown[81].
 The only consensus found in the literature is that hydrofluoric acid etching and common silane agents are not effective with zirconia ceramics[81-83].

-Several studies have investigated the bond strength and the durability of various bonding methods to form high-strength zirconia ceramics.
+Several studies have investigated the bond strength and the durability of various bonding methods used to form high-strength zirconia ceramics.
 One technique commonly used to condition the ceramic surface is that of air abrasion[77,84-86].
 Air abrasion with aluminum oxide particles is routinely performed to remove layers of contaminants, thus increasing micromechanical retention between the resin cement and the restoration[80,87,88].
 These particles may or may not be silica-coated (with tribochemical treatment) [89-91].

-Other techniques for the superficial treatment of zirconia ceramics have been investigated; these are laser, plasma spraying and fusing glass pearls to the zirconia surface[92,93].
-Higher laser power settings (400–600 mJ) cause excessive material deterioration, making them unsuitable as surface treatments for zirconia surfaces.
-Irradiation with 200 mJ provides mild surface alterations, with intermediary features between the effects of air abrasion and higher laser intensities[92].
+Other techniques for the superficial treatment of zirconia ceramics which have been investigated are laser, plasma spraying and fusing glass pearls to the zirconia surface[92,93].
+Higher laser power settings (400–600 mJ) cause excessive material deterioration, making them unsuitable as treatments for zirconia surfaces.
+Irradiation with 200 mJ provides mild surface alterations, with features intermediate between the effects of air abrasion and higher laser intensities[92].
 Plasma spraying and glass pearl fusion treatments were found to improve the bond strength of resin cements to the surface.
 However, they were not compared with conventional methods of surface treatments for Y-TZP ceramics, such as air abrasion and tribochemical coating[93].

 In other studies several coating agents were used to enhance the formation of chemical bonding with zirconia but only those agents that contain a phosphate monomer agent were effective in establishing a reliable bond with zirconia materials[84,94].

-Focusing on the long-term stability of zirconia resin bond, a recent study shows that it is directly related to the chemistry of the materials used, including primers.
+A recent study focusing on the long-term stability of zirconia resin bonding shows that it is directly related to the chemistry of the materials used, including primers.
 The authors suggest that a more hydrophobic compound is required to better resist the detrimental effect of hydrolysis in order to gain full benefit from the primers[95-97].

-In a novel approach to enhance zirconia resin bond strength, selective infiltration-etching (SIE) of zirconia-based materials has been tried; this method creates a retentive surface where the adhesive resin can infiltrate and interlock in order to establish a strong and a durable bond with zirconia[98-101].
+In a novel approach to enhance zirconia resin bond strength, selective infiltration-etching (SIE) of zirconia-based materials has been tried.
+This method creates a retentive surface where the adhesive resin can infiltrate and interlock in order to establish a strong and a durable bond with zirconia[98-101].

 CONCLUSION